Policies and Procedures due to COVID-19

 - We have added physical barriers, such as flexible dividers, between desks, especially when the students cannot be at least six feet apart.

 - We are fully restricting adult access to all buildings except for essential adult personnel (Fay Employees) or any urgent matters until the community spread and the prevalence of COVID-19 in the Houston adult population significantly subsides.
-This policy can be revisited in 2021.
+This policy can be revisited for the 2021-2022 school year.

 - We will pursue virtual group events, gatherings, or meetings, until the community spread and prevalence of COVID-19 in the Houston adult population significantly subsides.
 This policy can be revisited in 2021.

 - We will pursue virtual activities and events instead of field trips, assemblies, special performances, and school-wide parent meetings until the community spread and the prevalence of COVID-19 in the Houston adult population significantly subsides.
-This policy can be revisited in 2021.
+This policy can be revisited for the 2021-2022 school year.

-- As of now, field trips will not be feasible during any of the upcoming school year.
+- As of now, field trips will not be feasible during any of the school year.
 Fay will continue to monitor the situation locally and the location of the intended trip.
-If community spread and prevalence of COVID-19 in the Houston adult population significantly subside, this can be revisited in 2021.
+If community spread and prevalence of COVID-19 in the Houston adult population significantly subside, this can be revisited for the 2021-2022 school year.

 - We are working to ensure that student and Fay employee groupings are as static as possible by having the same group of children stay with the same Fay employees all day for all children by treating each grade level as a Fay Pod.
 The number of children in each Pod can only be determined once we have collected everyone’s binding preference through each Entry Point's Parent Commitment Survey.